Access your Pro+ Content below.

-This article is part of the December 2011 issue of SharePoint 2010 implementation project plan: Keys to success
+This article is part of the SharePoint Insider issue of December 2011

 Creating an effective governance plan before a SharePoint 2010 implementation project begins, and managing it properly, can help assure smooth deployment, enterprise-wide adoption and success.

 Organizations should plan implementation of SharePoint 2010 deployments early and carefully so adoption grows according to policies and the enterprise reaps the best return on investment.